This post was last updated on April 1st, 2021 at 12:15 pm

 During the high season it can get quite busy here because the prices for overnight stays are very affordable.
 Yet, strangely enough, that has no influence on life on Maafushi.
 Locals do what they always do; fish, eat, and relax.

-DID YOU KNOW – Maafushi is home to the only prison in the country!
+Fun Fact – Maafushi is home to the only prison in the country!
 But don’t worry, you will hardly notice it.

 The Best Beaches in Maafushi